micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 - **velocity**: each piece of work gets delivered in 2-3 weeks
 - **quality**: each piece of work follows pre-defined quality standards

-If you relate with this article, please give a thought about how it can apply to your day-to-day job.
+If you relate with this article, please think about how it can apply to your day-to-day job.
 If you have any feedback or suggestions, please reach out to me.